XR-Studios/xr-studios.github.io/components.md

 They are divided into three types: ``Controls``, ``Monitors``, and ``Organizers``

+### Common Methods
+What follows is a list of methods that can be called on any object and that you will probably find useful.

+#### Panel Components
+These methods can be called on any object that interacts with the Panel system - in other words, any component that inherits ofxXRSComponent.
+In other other words, any component except Large Buttons and Knobs.

+- **ofxXRSComponent**
+    - `getComponent(ofxXRSType type, string label)` | `getComponent(string label)`
+        - Returns a pointer to the child object component matching *type* and/or *label*, or nullptr if no matching children could be found.
+Note that this method returns a generic ofxXRSComponent - use a more specific getter like getButton() or getToggle() if you need to access component-specific methods.
+    - `getLabel()`
+        - Returns a string of this component's label.
+    - `setLabel(string label)`
+        - Set this component's label to *label*.
+    - `setLabelColor(ofColor color)`
+        - Sets the color of this component's label text to *color*.
+    - `getX()`
+        - Returns a float of this component's current X coordinate.
+    - `getY()`
+        - Returns a float of this component's current Y coordinate.
+    - `setVisible(bool visible)`
+        - Sets whether or not this component is visible equal to *visible*.
+    - `setStripeColor(ofColor color)`
+        - Sets the color of this component's stripe (See [Customizing Components]() for usage details)
+    - `setBackgroundColor(ofColor color)`
+        - Sets the color of this component's background (See [Customizing Components]() for usage details)
+    - `setBackgroundColorOnMouseOver(ofColor color)`
+        - Sets the color of this component's background while the user is mousing over it (See [Customizing Components]() for usage details)
+    - `setBackgroundColorOnMouseDown(ofColor color)`
+        - Sets the color that this component flashes when it is clicked (See [Customizing Components]() for usage details)
+    - `setEnabled(bool enabled)`
+        - Sets whether or not this component is enabled equal to *enabled*.
+Disabled elements will still draw but will not update or respond to any events.

+#### Free-floating Components

 ## Controls
 Controls are components that are interactable, and are hooked up to control some aspect of the stage or show.
 What follows is a list of controls that are implemented as part of the ofxXRS library: